gs6651/SecondBrain/CiscoSDWAN.md

 - This device acts as an 'authenticator'.
 Think of it as a Gatekeeper (Bar Analogy).
 - Orchestrates control & management plane
-- WAN Edges are pre-configured with Validator IPs.
+- WAN Edges are preconfigured with Validator IPs.
 It exchanges certificates with WAN Edges.
 After successful authentication, shares the IPs of Manager & Controller.
 - Requires public IP reach-ability.
 Could sit behind 1:1 NAT.
 - Highly resilient.
 - Between Validator & WAN Edge there is a dynamic DTLS tunnel, which goes down after successful authentication.